siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 #Design

 ##Command Classes
-Commands sent to TinyG fall into classes that have different handling:
+Most commands sent to TinyG fall into one of two broad classes:

 	Class  | Examples    | Notes
 	-------|-------------|-------------------------